sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-10-22T08:59:26.000Z**
+**2023-10-24T09:41:18.000Z**

 \#LoadsheddingUpdate

-Sunday, 22 October 2023:

-Due to the continued improved generation fleet performance and emergency reserves fully recovered, loadsheding will remain suspended and only resume on Tuesday at 16:00.

-Stage 1 loadshedding will be implemented on Tuesday from…
+Tuesday, 24 October 2023

+Loadsheddinng will remain suspended until 16:00 on Wednesday.
+The continued suspension of loadshedding for more than four days is due to sufficient emergency generation reserves and the anticipated  evening peak demand for today of…